mzcoder-hub/ResponseFormatter/README.md

 The ResponseFormatter package provides a convenient way to format success and error responses in Node.js applications.
 It simplifies the process of generating JSON responses with standardized meta information such as status, message, and data.

+its include time using `dformater` package that can help convert current date or request date response into `d M Y` format.

 ## Installation

 You can install ResponseFormatter via npm or yarn: